Nepal Standard Time

 Nepal Standard Time (NPT) is the time zone for Nepal.
 With a time offset from Coordinated Universal Time (UTC) of UTC+05:45 all over Nepal, it is one of only three time zones with a 45-minute offset from UTC.

+Calculation

-NPT is an approximation of Kathmandu mean time, which is 5:41:16 ahead of UTC.
+NPT is an approximation of Kathmandu mean time, which is 5 hours, 41 minutes, and 16 seconds ahead of UTC.
 The standard meridian passes through the peak of Gaurishankar mountain about 100 km east of Kathmandu.

+History

-Nepal used local solar time until 1920, in Kathmandu UTC+05:41:16.
+Nepal used local solar time until the year 1920, in Kathmandu UTC+05:41:16.
 In 1920, Nepal adopted Indian Standard Time, UTC+05:30.
 In 1986 Nepal advanced their clocks by 15 minutes, giving them a time zone of UTC+05:45.

+IANA time zone database

+The IANA time zone database contains one zone for Nepal in the file zone.tab, named Asia/Kathmandu.